-Despite what you may have heard, Facebook is not dying and it is still definitely a viable source of business leads for any kind of business under the sun.
+Despite what you may have heard, Facebook is not dying, and it is still definitely a viable source of business leads for any kind of business under the sun.
 Knowing how to properly utilize Facebook is the key here.
-Simply posting to your personal Facebook won’t amount in much.
+Simply posting to your personal Facebook won’t amount to much.

 Twitter allows for direct interaction

 One way to make sure that your clientele continues to grow is through personal interaction.
-Obviously, this has to be in a professional manner – you don’t want to be fighting with people online – but when you do this, you develop trust and personability with your audience.
+Obviously, this has to be professional – you don’t want to be fighting with people online – but when you do this, you develop trust and personability with your audience.